 For a person who is starting out, or for an experienced professional, the difference between playing singles in pickleball is quite stark when pitted against playing doubles.
 Well, to put it into simpler words – both the games have the look and feel of being two different sports.
 Now, to put things into perspective, doubles is more about being precise, working on patience and giving importance to placement.
 Singles, on the other hand, hinges more on power, speed and stamina.

-Hence, here in this article, we take a look at the top 10 strategies which are needed to forge a winning tactic while playing singles pickleball:
+Hence, here in this article on pickleball tips and tricks, we take a look at the top 10 advanced pickleball strategies which are needed to forge a winning tactic while playing singles pickleball:

 A deep serve